-- In story 7 we saw that isotopies in manifold diagrams could be used to think about higher-categorical coherences.
-In particular, we saw that this applied to manifold diagrams in the 'higher category of higher categories' itself, observing that isotopies could naturally describe laws satisfied by natural transformations, modifications, and their higher analogs. - In story 8, we saw how our geometric-categorical framework made it very easy to define freely generated structures: coherences and compositions were built into the notion of manifold diagram so no 'multi-step-inductive' process was needed for the construction of these structures.
-(We also saw examples of how free higher structures with invertible morphisms, i.e. groupoidal computads, could model classical cell complexes.)

-One could rephrase these points as follows above: manifold diagrams naturally describe behaviour of both 'small' structures, such as finitely generated computads, and 'big' structures, such as the higher category of higher categories.
+In story 7 we saw that isotopies in manifold diagrams could be used to think about higher-categorical coherences.
+In particular, we saw how this applied to manifold diagrams in the 'higher category of higher categories' itself, observing that isotopies could naturally describe laws satisfied by natural transformations, modifications, and their higher analogs.
+In story 8, we then saw how our geometric-categorical framework made it very easy to define freely generated structures: coherences and compositions were built into the notion of manifold diagram so no 'multi-step-inductive' process was needed for the construction of these structures.
+We also saw examples of how free higher structures with invertible morphisms (i.e. 'groupoidal computads') could model classical cell complexes.
+Together, this may be summarized by the following slogan: manifold diagrams naturally describe behaviour of both 'small' structures (such as finitely generated computads) and 'big' structures (such as the higher category of higher categories).
 In this story, I want to take this slogan one step further by asking: can we come up with a type theory of geometric computads, by describing the 'internal logic of the geometric computad of all geometric computads'?
-(As an immediate disclaimer: I do not aim to give a definitive answer to the question at all; at best, the answer you'll find here is a vague 'maybe yes'.
-Instead, the goal is to inspire people to think about the question more.)
+I do not aim to give a definitive answer to the question at all (at best, the answer you'll find here is a vague 'maybe yes').
+Instead, the goal is to inspire people to think about the question more.
+Let me first tell two mini-stories (at a philosophical level of rigour) about why this could be an interesting task.